Make a Nomination

 You may submit a self-nomination or nominate a colleague, and you may also submit multiple nominations.
 The awards are intended to recognize pro bono legal services rendered in the last twelve months.
 The pro bono work may be performed through a legal aid agency or on your own so long as it meets the definition provided for in Illinois Supreme Court Rule 756*.
 It only takes 5-10 minutes to complete the nomination form.

-Nominations are due by Tuesday, September 7th.
+The nominations deadline has been extended to Wednesday, September 14th.
 If you have any questions, please reach out to Jessica Schneider by email or at 312-832-5125.

 PAST AWARD RECIPIENTS: